 Task Manager is a great tool that helps you manage the way programs, processes and services run.
-In Windows 8 it has received many improvements, some of which are simply awesome.
-But, before we go into detail about how the new Task Manager works in Windows 8, we would like to share all the ways to launch the tool.
+In Windows 8 and Windows 8.1, it has received many improvements, some of which are simply awesome.
+But, before you go into detail and learn how the new Task Manager works, we would like to share all the ways to launch the tool.
 There are many more than you would think and some methods will surprise you.

 Do you know how awesome the System Configuration (msconfig.exe) tool is?
 I had an idea but, until doing a complete research and lots of testing for this article, I wasn't aware of all its great functionality.
 I've discovered some great configuration options and you should read this tutorial to learn about them.
 This guide covers Windows 7,Windows 8 and Windows 8.1.

 We are going to look at Performance Monitor, also known as PerfMon.exe or PerfMon.msc: a complex tool used to do just what it sounds like it does - monitor the performance of your computer.
 Using it, you can see how your computer manages its resources.
 This can help you make choices about which programs work the best in unison for your computer.
 For example, if you like to listen to music while running an advanced program for work or a video game for play, which music client provides the least drag on your system?
 Also, the information it gives you, may help you make decisions about other software and hardware choices if your computer's performance is below your expectations.

 One fact of life with Windows is that, every once in a while, your computer will slow down or freeze, or a program won't work the way you expect it to.
 Wouldn't it be nice if you had a way of finding out what had gone wrong, and why—whether it's CPU use, memory use, a program behaving badly, or something else?
 Yes, it would definitely be nice to know all these things, and more.
 And that's why the Resource Monitor exists.
 This tutorial will show everything you need to know about this great tool and how to use it.